 Getting tested for COVID-19 is the best and most reliable way to determine if you’re infected.
-There are a variety of options for tests throughout the Johnson County community, including testing sites and at-home test kits.
+There are a variety of options for tests throughout the Johnson County community, including at-home test kits.

 The Johnson County Department of Health and Environment encourages you to get tested if you’re showing symptoms of coronavirus or have been exposed to someone with a confirmed case of COVID-19, and to follow proper guidelines to avoid infecting others if you test positive.

 COVID-19 testing is available at pharmacies, urgent care clinics, healthcare providers and the following locations:

 - No-Cost COVID-19 Testing (Increasing Community Access to Testing (ICATT) for COVID-19)

 A limited number of at-home rapid (antigen) testing kits are also available each day at five Johnson County Library locations:

 - Central Resource Library

 JCDHE is no longer collecting the results of at-home rapid (antigen) COVID-19 tests.
 Thank you to the community for their interest in reporting at-home test results during the COVID-19 pandemic.